lusaxweb/vuesax/docs/components/input.md

    parameters: Icon Pack Class Name
    description: Icon Pack to be used.
 If not set, icon will default to Material Icons. ex.
 FA4 uses fa or fas, FA5 uses fas, far, or fal.
    default: material-icons
+ - name: icon-no-border
+   type: Boolean
+   parameters: boolean bind
+   description: If true, remove the border-right of the icon (separator between the icon and the input)
+   default: false
  - name: val-icon-pack
    type: String
    parameters: Validation Icon Pack Class Name